-Treatment for meth addiction starts with drug detox, moves into withdrawal, and with the proper program, ends with successful and long-term recovery.
-The detox period, in which the body is allowed to flush the drug from its system, is followed by the withdrawal period, which is characterized by depression, lack of energy, cravings, the inability to experience pleasure, and suicidal tendencies.
-Without the help and supervision of an effective addiction treatment facility, over 90 percent of maddicts will return to using.
+Treatment for meth addiction starts with drug detox, moves into withdrawal, and ends with successful and long-term recovery with the proper program.
+The detox period, in which the body is allowed to flush the drug from its system, is followed by the withdrawal period characterized by depression, lack of energy, cravings, the inability to experience pleasure, and suicidal tendencies.
+Without the help and supervision of an effective addiction treatment facility, over 90 percent of addicts will return to using.

 The most successful treatments for addiction are cognitive and behavioral modification therapies that focus on assessing the root of your addiction, finding alternative methods of coping with stress and problems, learning to live a fulfilling life when you’re sober, and changing your drug-related patterns of behavior.
 And at Beachway, we also provide 12-step programs, support groups, group therapy, and family counseling to guarantee your addiction treatment is as successful as possible.

-The first few months of recovery will be the hardest but we are more resilient then we know and our brains have the ability to heal.
-It’s important to have a strong support network and to develop healthy habits such as exercise to aid healing and recovery.
+The first few months of recovery will be the hardest, but we are more resilient than we know, and our brains have the ability to heal.
+It’s important to have a strong support network and develop healthy habits such as exercise to aid healing and recovery.
 It is important to seek professional help such as therapy and support groups to create a recovery plan.